-Pilot Study and Junior Faculty Support
+Pilot Study & Junior Faculty Support

-David Marcinek, Research Associate Professor, Radiology
+David Marcinek, Associate Professor, Radiology, UW

-- Junior Faculty members are particularly encouraged to apply for Pilot Projects and/or Junior Faculty Support (please specify in your cover letter if applying for either or both awards).
+- Junior Faculty members are particularly encouraged to apply for Pilot Projects

 - Postdoctoral fellows cannot serve as Principal Investigators for pilot projects.
 However, they may receive support via faculty sponsors.